 Throughout this seminar, we tasted ports of different histories.
 From the classic Six Grapes Reserve Port, we went all the way to the limited edition 1972 Harvest Tawny Port, a truly historic flavour (this was aged by candlelight!).

 You can spot this wine by its deep caramel colours in the top-right below.

 Nothing ages better than fine wine, but when I'm in a wine shop, it can be hard to choose between say, a 2015 Moscato and a 2014 Moscato from the same winery.

-For this seminar, Graham Tawny offered various ages at up to 40 for different palates.
+For this seminar, Graham Tawny offered various ages of port from 10-40 years to showcase different profiles.
 Aging wine takes time, so a 10-year goes for $39 CAD while a 40-year bottle starts at a whopping $172 USD at retail!
 Likely due to the high price and availability of these ports, the 30 Year Tawny and more expensive bottles were exclusive to attendees of this seminar.

 For the average person, being able to taste a variety of wine ages helps expose the palate to different flavours to better inform buying decisions.

 Graham's Tawny Port Seminar Lineup